Information Science: What to Expect

 About the School of Library and Information Science

 The School of Library and Information Science (SLIS) at the University of South Carolina is one of the nation’s youngest and most distinguished schools of library and information science education.
 Its mission is to provide and promote the highest levels of education and leadership in library and information sciences, services, and studies through outstanding teaching, research, and service.
 SLIS continues to be ranked #2 nationally for the School Library Media specialty, according to U.S. News and World Report’s 2010 rankings.
 Students in SLIS can purse a Bachelor of Science in Information Science.
 The SLIS also offers a Master of Library and Information Science, Ph.D. in Library and Information Science, Certificate of Graduate Study in Library and Information Science, and a Specialist in Library and Information Science degree.
 Additionally, the school offers the Certificate of Graduate Study in Health Communication in cooperation with the Department of Health Promotion, Education, and Behavior (of the Arnold School of Public Health) and the School of Journalism and Mass Communications.
-The SLIS is a part of the College of Mass Communications and Information Studies at the University.
+The SLIS is a part of the College of Information and Communications at the University.

 Points of Pride